As Emperor Akihito, 85, Abdicates, We Look Back at a Dispatch from Tokyo That Asked if the Sun is Setting on Japan’s Monarchy

 The only thing possibly more monochrome and specifically peculiar?
 That would be the Imperial House of Japan itself—an institution that is the longest-running hereditary monarchy in the world and, in this way, endures as a metaphor of the country’s claustrophobia itself.
 Its members famously cloistered—certainly more cloistered than we are used to seeing with the members of the British Royal Family—its durability happened to be all the talk when I was on my visit.
 Topic A. Subject Uno.

 Will he—or won’t he?
-The question of the hour re: the long-reigning Emperor Akihito and the persistent murmurs about an abdication.
+At the time, the question of the hour re: the long-reigning Emperor Akihito and the persistent murmurs about an abdication.
 “He had a heart bypass,” a woman quietly interjected when the subject came to pass at a communal table I was sharing one night at the top of the dreamy New York Bar on the 52nd floor of the Tokyo Park Hyatt (made famous for Scarlet Johansson’s own dislocation in the Sofia Coppola classic, Lost in Translation).
 “He is in his 80s and has had prostate cancer,” someone else—a long-time expat—mused during a visit to the Mori Art Museum.

 Indeed, just a few months after my time in Japan, its government shushed the speculation and actually pulled the lever: legislation was passed to accommodate Akihito’s wishes because the current imperial household law has no express provision for abdications, and a date was set for the Chrysanthemum Throne—as it is known—to pass to Akihito’s eldest son, 57-year-old Prince Naruhito.
 April 2019: when, for the first time in two centuries, an emperor from the Land of the Rising Sun will officially step down.